AlynMing/Flashcards-25/Readme.md

 ## Flashcards App

-📝 `NOTE:` Paste the README templates for each subsequent lab here at the top, (i.e. lab 2, 3, 4).
-This will show a history of your development process including which users stories you completed and how your app looked and functioned at each step.

 ## Lab 1

 ### App Description
-This is a flashcard app that allow you to view question and the answer without using physical papers and pencil
+This is a flashcard app that allow you to view question and the answer without using physical papers and pencil with different choices

 ### App Walk-though

 ![flashcard](https://user-images.githubusercontent.com/33467558/75065074-161cf900-54b6-11ea-8d31-b3b59086af82.gif)

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
 - [x] Create New Project in Xcode